COMP6248-Reproducability-Challenge/Meta-Learning-with-Warped-Gradient-Descent-Reproducability-Study/README.md

 **Original Paper**: Flennerhag, S., Rusu, A.A., Pascanu, R., Yin, H. and Hadsell, R., 2019.
 Meta-Learning with Warped Gradient Descent. arXiv preprint arXiv:1909.00025, Available: https://openreview.net/pdf?id=rkeiQlBFPB

 ## Running Notes
-To reproduce our reduced meta training parmeter results the number of pretraining tasks and a name for logging must be specified:
+To reproduce our reduced meta training parmeter results the number of pretraining tasks and a name for logging must be specified (in this example, 10 pretraining tasks are used and the logging name is "run_name"):
 ```
 ./run_reduced_meta_params 10 run_name
 ```